nikolanan/ICT-Strypes-Projects/complete-python-bootcamp-project-1/18_final_project_4/readme.md

 Airlines: Users can add flight details such as airline name, flight number, departure/arrival times and locations.

-Hotels: Users can register hotels with check-in/check-out dates, cost per night, and optional contact details like email and website.
+Hotels: Users can register hotels with check-in/check-out dates, cost per night.

 Points of Interest: Places worth visiting during the trip can be added with location and description.